thirumurthis/Learnings/apachemq/ArtemisMQ_JMX_monitoring.md

 Refer the [Elastic Search documentation](https://www.elastic.co/guide/en/logstash/current/plugins-inputs-jmx.html) for more info.

-- Below is the logstash configuration file for using JMX pluging.
+- Below is the logstash configuration file for using JMX plugging.
 - Place below configuration file under the conf directory under unzipped logstash file.
 - Create a file named `local-jmx.config` and copy below content.
   - Note: The file name will be passed as input to logstash executable.
 We are not using data_stream.